Donate

 Meetings of states parties

-Japan did not attend as an observer the first meeting of states parties to the TPNW, held in Vienna in June 2022, despite calls for it to do so by atomic bomb survivors, civil society organisations, and the Komeito political party, which forms part of the coalition government.
+Japan opted not to observe the first meeting of states parties to the TPNW in 2022, despite calls for it to do so by atomic bomb survivors, civil society organisations, and the Komeito political party, which forms part of the coalition government.

-The mayors of Hiroshima and Nagasaki attended the meeting of states parties, representing the Mayors for Peace network, and expressed regret that Japan was not present in an official capacity.
+Japan also failed to observe the second meeting of states parties in 2023.
+The mayors of Hiroshima and Nagasaki attended both meetings, representing the Mayors for Peace network, and expressed regret that their country was not present in an official capacity.

 Tomihisa Taue and Kazumi Matsui, the mayors of Hiroshima and Nagasaki respectively, attend the first meeting of states parties to the TPNW in 2022.
 Photo: Kyodo